 You can download this example for extra practice.

 The parts of a function

 The order in which you insert a function is important.
-Each function has a specific order, called syntax, which must be followed for the function to work correctly.
-The basic syntax to create a formula with a function is to insert an equals sign (=), a function name (SUM, for example, is the function name for addition), and an argument.
+Each function has a specific order—called syntax—which must be followed in order for the function to work correctly.
+The basic syntax to create a formula with a function is to insert an equals sign (=), function name (SUM, for example, is the function name for addition), and argument.
 Arguments contain the information you want the formula to calculate, such as a range of cell references.

 Working with arguments

 Arguments must be enclosed in parentheses.
 Individual values or cell references inside the parentheses are separated by either colons or commas.

 - Colons create a reference to a range of cells.